What can I expect from couples therapy?

 What experience do you have working with couples?

-All supervised therapists at IPCI all obtain specific training and supervision by our doctoral-level providers in couples and sexual therapy.
+All supervised therapists at IPCI obtain specific training and supervision by our doctoral-level providers in couples and sexual therapy.

 What type of couples do you work with?

 At IPCI, we see couples from a wide range of backgrounds including racial, religious/spiritual, and cultural backgrounds.
-We also work with couples of varying sexual orientations and gender identities including heterosexual; gay, lesbian, bisexual, queer sexual orientations; couples where one or both partners are questioning their sexual orientation; and couples where one or both partners identify as transgender or gender non-conforming.
+We also work with couples of varying sexual orientations and gender identities including heterosexual; gay, lesbian, bisexual, queer sexual orientations; couples where one or both partners are questioning their sexual orientation; and couples where one or both partners identify as transgender or gender diverse.

 Do you feel like your relationship is at a standstill?
 Are you and your partner stuck in the same argument loop every night?
 Do you feel like you and your partner are drifting away?
 Do you desire more intimacy between you and your partner?

 All things can be improved, changed and bettered, with just a little support, no matter how big or small.
 With couples therapy, you’ll learn how to communicate your feelings and needs, and get what you want out of your relationship.